pavankumar-go/encryptor/README.md

 vi config/manager/manager.yaml
 kustomize build . | k apply -f -
 ```

+**NOTE:** If Integrating with ArgoCD - Enable Health Checks for CRD
+Check `argocd/custom-healthcheck.yaml` folder
+UPDATE the lua scipt whenever you make changes to CRD Status subresource.

 **NOTE:** You can also run this in one step by running: `make install run`